bmoore-msft/AzureRM-Samples/README.md

 ```bash
 azure-group-deploy.sh -a [foldername] -l eastus -u
 ```
-If your sample has artifacts that need to be "staged" for deployment (Configuration Scripts, Nested Templates, DSC Packages) then add a storage account parameter to the command.
-Note the storage account must already exist within the subscription.
-Think of this a "temp" storage for AzureRM.
+If your sample has artifacts that need to be "staged" for deployment (Configuration Scripts, Nested Templates, DSC Packages) then set the upload switch on the command.
+You can optionally specify a storage account to use, if so the storage account must already exist within the subscription.
+If you don't want to specify a storage account one will be created by the script (think of this as "temp" storage for AzureRM) and reused by subsequent deployments.

 ```PowerShell
 .\Deploy-AzureResourceGroup.ps1 -ResourceGroupLocation 'eastus' -ArtifactsStagingDirectory 'NestedSample' -UploadArtifacts